Skip to main content

 Intramuscular (IM) Injection

 Intramuscular injection places the peptide directly into muscle tissue.
-Absorption is faster due to higher blood flow in muscle.
-IM injections require longer needles (typically 1 inch or longer, 25g-27g) and a 90-degree angle.
+Absorption is faster because muscle is more richly perfused than subcutaneous fat.
+IM injections require longer needles, typically 1 inch or longer at 25g-27g, and a 90-degree angle (CDC Pink Book, Chapter 6: Vaccine Administration, CDC).

 Technique:

-1. Clean the site with an alcohol swab.
-Let it dry.
+1. Clean the site with an alcohol swab and allow it to dry.

-2. Stretch the skin taut with one hand (do not pinch for IM).
+2. Stretch the skin taut with one hand.
+Do not pinch the skin for an IM injection.

 3. Insert the needle at 90 degrees in a quick, dart-like motion.

-4. Aspirate briefly (pull back on the plunger slightly).
-If blood appears, withdraw and try a new spot.
-Note: aspiration is no longer routinely recommended by most clinical guidelines, but some practitioners still advise it for IM injections.
+4. Aspirate briefly by pulling back slightly on the plunger.
+If blood appears, withdraw and select a new site.
+Aspiration is no longer routinely recommended in most clinical guidelines, although some practitioners continue to advise it for IM injections.

 5. Inject slowly.